-If you're scared off from Ring right now, try one of these video doorbells
+Best Ring Video Doorbell Alternatives 2022

 The Nest Hello Video Doorbell is our top pick for homeowners who are all-in on Nest products and the Google Assistant.
 It has some of the top camera specs around in a video doorbell with HD video, night vision, HDR, and a 160-degree field of view, but that's not really what makes it so unique.

-Because it's made by Google, you can bet that some super software smarts are included.
-The Nest Hello can notify you when a package is delivered, allows you to pre-record quick responses for those annoying solicitors or overly helpful neighbors, and it can recognize family members and familiar faces.
+Because Google makes it, you can bet that some super software smarts are included.
+The Nest Hello can notify you when a package is delivered.
+It allows you to pre-record quick responses for those annoying solicitors or overly helpful neighbors, and it can recognize family members and familiar faces.
 Nest's Aware cloud storage service is continually getting better (and cheaper) and features AES 128-bit encryption and two-step verification.
 If you're going to upload something as precious as videos from your home to the cloud, you want to make darn sure they're secure.

 A Nest for your nest